All Competitors between the ages of U8 to 60+ are welcomed and encouraged to participate in as many events they wish within their age pool.

 1.9 An athlete may not run more than one relay leg or for more than one relay team.

-- 200m and 100m races have been reduced by 10m for every 100m in order to compensate for the sand.
-Enter your track time if known for seeding purposes. i.e. enter your 200m time for the 180m event and your 100m time for the 90m and 70m events.
-If time not known, just leave the entry blank.
+1.12 Each race has been reduced by 10m for every 100m in order to compensate for the sand.
+Enter your track time if known for seeding purposes. i.e. enter your 200m time for the 180m event and your 100m time for the 90m and 70m

-- The reporting time is 15 minutes before the start time at the event start area.
-Be aware of your start time as per the final published time table as the commentary will not be broadcasting the event marshaling.
+a.
+The reporting time is 15 minutes before the start time at the event start area.
+Be aware of your start time as per the final published time table as the commentary will not be broadcasting the event marshalling.

 1.14 Lane draws and qualification:

-- Competitors are not to wear any jewellery or body piercing while competing in this event.
-Body piercing may be taped over if it can’t be removed
+a.
+Competitors are not to wear any jewellery or body piercing while competing in this event.
+Body piercing may be taped over if it can’t be removed.

 1.17 Resolving Ties-

-1.18 The Competition will be conducted under the IAAF false start rule.
+1.18 The Competition will be conducted under the World Athletics false start rule.

-1.18.
-For matters not addressed above IAAF and AA rules apply.
+1.19 For matters not addressed above World Athletics and AA rules apply.